 3. Being called names like half breed and mutt like you are not a whole person.

 4. Being told that you aren't German.
-You just had an ancestor that was one, although we know that whites born in Europe are just as mixed up as those whites in America, so lets address this shall we?
+You just had an ancestor that was one, although we know that whites born in Europe are just as mixed up as us whites in America, so let's address this, shall we?

 ((You're an Ameri-mutt with identity issues."))